KPIs & Operating Metrics(New)

 Newmont (NEM) Long-Term Deferred Tax (2016 - 2026)

-Newmont has reported Long-Term Deferred Tax over the past 18 years, most recently at $32.0 million for Q1 2026.
+Newmont's Long-Term Deferred Tax history spans 18 years, with the latest figure at $32.0 million for Q1 2026.

 • Quarterly Long-Term Deferred Tax fell 45.76% to $32.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $32.0 million through Mar 2026, down 45.76% year-over-year, with the annual reading at $45.0 million for FY2025, 63.71% down from the prior year.